pydoit/doit/doc/index.rst

  * Flexible, adapts to many workflows for creation of tasks/rules/recipes
  * Support for multi-process parallel execution
  * Built-in integration of inotify (automatic re-execution) (linux/mac only)
+ * Can be distributed as a standalone (single-file) script
  * Runs on Python 2.5 through 3.2

 If you are still wondering why someone would want to use this tool, this blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_ explains how everything started.